Premier League Darts: Nathan Aspinall ends Michael van Gerwen's hopes of reaching Finals Night as Luke Littler beats Luke Humphries in Sheffield

 Aspinall defeated 'The Green Machine' on his way to claiming a crucial nightly victory in Aberdeen last Thursday, which saw him establish a four-point lead over the Dutch superstar heading into Night 16.

-They renewed their rivalry in the evening's second quarter-final, with Stockport star Aspinall averaging 98.72 and smashing in a stellar 124 checkout to seal an emphatic 6-2 win and confirm his place at The O2 in London on Thursday May 29 - live on Sky Sports.
+They renewed their rivalry in the evening's second quarter-final, with Stockport star Aspinall averaging 98.72 and smashing in a stellar 124 checkout to seal an emphatic 6-2 win which confirmed his place at The O2 in London on Thursday May 29 - live on Sky Sports.

-It means Van Gerwen has failed to qualify for the Play-Offs for just the second time in 13 Premier League appearances, ending the season without a nightly victory in the Premier League since April 2024, when he defeated Aspinall, Michael Smith and Littler to triumph in Birmingham.
+It means Van Gerwen has failed to qualify for the Play-Offs for just the second time in 13 Premier League appearances, ending the season without a nightly victory since April 2024, when he defeated Aspinall, Michael Smith and Littler to triumph in Birmingham.

 "There was a lot of emotion after walking off stage.
 I had to take myself away," Aspinall told Glen Durrant backstage after his win.
 "I spoke so highly of Michael all week that he could go and win the night.